Fajlurrahman219/AmazonSalesAnalyzerlysis/README.md

-# AmazonSalesAnalyzerlysis
+# Python_Amazon_Sales_Analysis

-The AmazonSalesAnalyzer repository contains scripts and tools for analyzing sales data from Amazon.
-This repository provides a comprehensive set of tools for extracting, processing, and visualizing sales data obtained from Amazon's seller reports or APIs.
-Whether you're a seller looking to optimize your sales
+Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales